kFxDaKing/drift-oasis/README.md

 **Upcoming features:**
-* Group race to x value of points
+* Group race to x value of points.
 * Saving of highest drift combos for each map.
 * Announcing when a high score for a map was broken.
 * Proper User system